 Delaware’s three casinos went live with sports betting at 1:30 PM ET on Tuesday, June 5, 2018.
 Governor John Daley celebrated the occasion with a press conference at Dover Downs.
 In front of the gathered media, Gov. Daley placed the nation’s first legal sports bet anywhere outside Nevada.
 His wager: a $10 bet on the Philadelphia Phillies at +200 to beat the Chicago Cubs at Wrigley Field.

 Poker in Delaware

-Live poker is legal in three forms in Delaware.
+Poker is legal in three forms in Delaware.
 The state’s three racinos have live poker rooms.
 Charities may also operate poker rooms.
-The state lottery has a poker site that networks with WSOP.com in Nevada and New Jersey.
+The state lottery also regulates three online poker sites that network with WSOP.com in Nevada and New Jersey.